john-science/python_for_scientists/classes/04_advanced_strings/problem_set_2_solutions.md

 **HINT***: I had to put float around either the numerator or the denominator so that the answer could be a float.
 If I forgot to do this, the answer would always be an integer and thus a little bit wrong.

-#### 5. `find_totals` that takes in a dictionary like `winnings` above and uses `find_total` to return a dictionary where the keys are the names of the power players and the values are the total amount each player won/lost after all five games.
+#### 5. `find_totals` that takes in a dictionary like `winnings` above and uses `find_total` to return a dictionary where the keys are the names of the poker players and the values are the total amount each player won/lost after all five games.

     def find_totals(winnings):
         '''create a dictionary of the total winnings of each player'''